-The 2023 Duncan Fraser Award Committee along with the IFEES Executive Committee is pleased to announce Uriel Cukierman as the 2023 Award recipient.
+The 2024 Duncan Fraser Award Committee along with the IFEES Executive Committee is pleased to announce Daniel B. Oerther as the 2024 Award recipient.

 The latter days of apartheid were the backdrop for the beginning of Fraser’s career.
 In an increasingly diverse classroom, Fraser was devoted to the success of all students–particularly those from poor educational backgrounds.
 After a series of trial and error early in his career, Fraser successfully adapted methods that he learned through the literature on minority engineering programs in the USA to develop collaborative study groups, which led to a breakthrough with his students.